Alibaba undercuts Amazon in Europe to woo wary brands

 With space to design their own stores within the platform, brands can build their own homepage, with pictures and video, to create the feel they want, he added.

 Both Benetton and Tendam declined to comment officially on whether they were approached.
 Neither brand sells on AliExpress but they do sell on Amazon.
 Mango said it did not sell on AliExpress with no further comment.
-It does not sell on Amazon.
+It does not sell on Amazon (AMZN.O).

 An AliExpress spokeswoman did not comment on whether the company had approached these brands or others.